 She placed a bouquet of columbines on the grave and disappeared towards Bald Mountain.
 November 1 was the date when the young bachelor died of paralysis of the heart.

 Many young ladies in town had their eyes set on the sought-after bachelor, but their beauty did not tempt John.
 It is rumored that he had his eyes set on a lady who lived near Bald Mountain, the lady who continues to visit him to this day.

 Central City Cemetery History

 Located 35 miles west of Denver with an elevation of 8,496 feet, Central City was discovered by John Gregory.
 Within two weeks, hundreds of people arrived, which began the Gold Rush.
-Within two months, the population grew to more than 10,000 people, all of whom were seeking a better future.
+Within two months, the population grew to more than 10,000 people, all seeking a better future.

 In 1874, a great fire destroyed most of the buildings in Central City.
 The town was rebuilt, and sturdier materials were used, such as stone and brick, which people see today.

-The cemetery began in the 1860s shortly after the gold rush brought a lot of people to the area.
-The damage seen on the cemetery today is due to decay and not due to vandalism.
+The cemetery began in the 1860s, shortly after the gold rush brought many people to the area.
+The damage seen in the cemetery today is due to decay and not vandalism.